hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 - The jdbc-type is not required for a parameter that is not applied to the query.
 Maybe separate in &lt;parameter> and &lt;nullable-parameter>.

-Dynamic SQL:

-- Uses JEXL (by default) to evaluate expressions, but could use other libraries such as OGNL.